Golden Beach - Pelican Waters

 Golden Beach - Pelican Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 45 projects likely impacting the region.
-Notable initiatives include Aura Home + Life, Palm Lake Resort Pelican Waters, Pelican Waters Infrastructure Upgrade B, and Caloundra South Industrial Precinct, with the following list detailing those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 44 projects that could affect the region.
+Notable initiatives include Aura Home + Life, Palm Lake Resort Pelican Waters, Aura Parklands & Lagoon, and Pelican Waters Infrastructure Upgrade B. The following list outlines those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.